CHILD SEX ABUSE PREVENTION

 The abuser is almost always someone the family knows.

-Protecting children is the responsiblity of all adults.
+Protecting children is the responsibility of all adults.
 Educate yourself and be part of the solution!

 PREVENTION IS POSSIBLE

-Child Abuse Council partners with many local agencies and schools to provide a curriculum called Talking About Touching.
-This program is designed to engage caregivers and children in safety discussions.
+Child Abuse Council partners with many local agencies and schools to provide a curriculum called Second Step.
+This program is designed to engage caregivers and children in safety discussions from an early age.
+If we can give children the language they need to tell an adult when they feel unsafe, we decrease their risk of abuse and increase our ability to protect them.

 If you ever suspect child abuse is occurring make a report immediately!